-The base remuneration paid to members of the Board of Directors and members of the board committees is disclosed in the annual report 2014.
+The base remuneration paid to members of the Board of Directors and members of the board committees is disclosed in the annual report 2017.

-The annual report 2014 does not disclose the remuneration paid to each member of the Executive Management.

-The total remuneration paid to the Executive Manage-
+The annual report 2017 does not disclose the remuneration paid to each member of the Executive Management but the total remuneration paid to the Executive Management.